Generalized Median of Means Principle for Bayesian Inference: Introduction.

-where $\theta^\ast_N$ is the MLE, $\|\cdot\|_{\mathrm{TV}}$ stands for the total variation distance, $I(\theta)$ is the Fisher Information matrix and $\overset{P}{\longrightarrow}$ denotes convergence in probability (with respect to the distribution of the sample $\tilde {\m X}_N$). \end{thm} In essence, BvM theorem implies that for a given $0<\alpha<1,$ the $1 - \alpha$ credible set, i.e. the set of $(1-\alpha)$ \emph{posterior} probability, coincides asymptotically with the set of $(1-\alpha)$ probability under the distribution $\mathcal{N} \left(\theta^\ast_N\,, \frac{1}{N}\l(I(\theta_0)\r)^{-1}\right)$, which is well-known to be an asymptotically valid $(1-\alpha)$ ``frequentist'' confidence interval for $\theta_0$, again under minimal regularity assumptions\footnote{For instance, these are rigorously defined in the book by \citet{van2000asymptotic}.}.
-It is well known however that the standard posterior distribution is, in general, not robust: if the sample contains even one corrupted observation (referred to as an ``outlier'' in what follows), the posterior distribution can concentrate arbitrarily far from the true parameter $\theta_0$ that defines the data-generating distribution.
-A concrete scenario showcasing this fact is given in \cite{baraud2020robust}; another illustration is presented below in example \ref{ex:2}).
-The approach proposed below addresses this drawback: the resulting posterior distribution (a) admits natural MCMC-type sampling algorithms and (b) satisfies quantifiable robustness guarantees as well as a version of the Bernstein-von Mises theorem that is similar to its classical counterpart in the outlier-free setting.
-In particular, the credible sets associate with the proposed posterior are asymptotically valid confidence intervals that are also robust to sample contamination.
+In essence, BvM theorem implies that when the model is well specified, the $1 - \alpha$ credible sets, i.e. sets of $(1-\alpha)$ \emph{posterior} probability, coincide asymptotically with the sets of $(1-\alpha)$ probability under the distribution $\mathcal{N} \left(\theta^\ast_N\,, \frac{1}{N}\l(I(\theta_0)\r)^{-1}\right)$, which is well-known to be an asymptotically valid $(1-\alpha)$ ``frequentist'' confidence interval for $\theta_0$, again under minimal regularity assumptions\footnote{For instance, these are rigorously defined in the book by \citet{van2000asymptotic}.}.
+It is well known however that the standard posterior distribution is, in general, not robust: if the sample contains even one corrupted observation, referred to as an ``outlier'' in what follows, the posterior distribution can concentrate arbitrarily far from the true parameter $\theta_0$ that defines the data-generating distribution.
+Concrete scenarios showcasing this fact are given in \cite{baraud2020robust} and \cite{owhadi2015brittleness}; another illustration is presented below in example \ref{ex:2}.
+The approach proposed below addresses this drawback: the resulting posterior distribution (a) admits natural MCMC-type sampling algorithms and (b) satisfies quantifiable robustness guarantees as well as a version of the Bernstein-von Mises theorem that is similar to its classical counterpart in the outlier-free setting, where the credible sets associated with the posterior distribution are asymptotically valid confidence intervals (in the well-specified model scenario).